Ildibad

-Ildibad (sometimes rendered Ildebad, Ildebadus, Hildebad, Hildibad or Heldebadus) (died 541) was a king of the Ostrogothic Kingdom in 540–541.
+Ildibad (Note: Also spelled as Ildebad, Ildebadus, Hildebad, Hildibad or Heldebadus) (died 541) was a king of the Ostrogoths (Goths) who ruled from 540 to 541 during the middle stage of the Gothic War with the Byzantine Empire.

+After the capture of the Gothic king Witiges by the Byzantine general Belisarius during the fall of Ravenna, the nephew of the king, Uraias, refused the crown and instead suggested Ildibad, who was then chosen as king by the remaining Gothic forces in northern Italy.
+He inherited a kingdom reduced to a small territory around the cities of Pavia and Verona.
+Despite these difficulties, he took advantage of poor coordination among Byzantine commanders and rebuilt the Gothic forces.

+Ildibad defeated Byzantine forces led by Vitalius near Treviso.
+The victory helped him regain control over much of the Po Valley.
+He also attracted both Gothic supporters and Byzantine deserters dissatisfied with the Byzantine administration.
+However, his reign was short, marked by internal political tensions that resulted in the murder of Uraias.
+In May 541, Ildibad was murdered at a royal banquet by one of his bodyguards.
+His death caused a brief succession crisis, after which his nephew Totila became king and led the Gothic resurgence against the Byzantines.

 Biography

-Ildibad was a nephew of Theudis, an Ostrogoth king of the Visigoths in Spain.
-This relationship led Peter Heather to suggest that both belonged to a powerful, non-royal clan.
-In 540, the Ostrogothic king Witiges was taken prisoner by Belisarius in Ravenna.
-Ildibad's children were also taken prisoner.
-Ildibad was one of the Goths north of the Po river who still refused to surrender to Roman authority.
-Following Witiges' capture, however, Ildibad had attempted to negotiate terms of surrender with Belisarius, perhaps because of the fate of his children.
+Ildibad was a nephew of Theudis, an Ostrogoth (Goth) king of the Visigoths in Spain.
+This relationship led historian Peter Heather to suggest that both belonged to a powerful, non-royal clan.
+The Gothic king at the time, Witiges, had failed to stop the advance of Byzantines under Belisarius, and in 540, they had surrounded the capital of the Ostrogothic kingdom, Ravenna.
+The Gothic aristocracy initially offered Belisarius the crown of the Western Roman Empire, who pretended to accept to gain entry.
+In May 540, the Byzantine army entered Ravenna, and Belisarius took Witiges and Ildibad's children as prisoners.
+Ildibad was one of the Goths north of the Po river who still refused to surrender to Byzantine authority, but attempted to negotiate terms of surrender with Belisarius, presumably due to the fate of his children.

-After Witiges's capture, the leading candidate for the Ostrogothic throne became Uraias, who was Witiges' nephew, a skilled military commander and in charge of Ticinum (Pavia).
+After the departure of Belisarius in mid-summer 540, it became clear to the Goths that Belisarius had no intention of accepting the crown.
+The leading candidate for the Gothic throne became Uraias, Witiges's nephew, a skilled military commander who was in charge of Ticinum (modern day Pavia).
 Uraias, however, declined because his family lacked "royal fortune", and instead suggested Ildibad, who was at that time in charge of Verona.
-These were the only cities still held by the Ostrogoths at this time.
+These were the only cities still held by the Goths at this time.
 After being elected king in 540, Ildibad moved his capital to Pavia.
 Ildibad again attempted to negotiate a surrender, but after Belisarius sailed to Constantinople along with Witiges and Ildibad's family, the war resumed.
 The Gothic territory at this time consisted only of a narrow strip of land between Pavia and Verona, while the army consisted of barely 1,000 men, although this number was growing.